4 Key DevOps Metrics for Improved Efficiency and Performance

 Google's DevOps Research and Assessment (DORA) team has identified four crucial metrics that can indicate and optimize the health of DevOps performance.
 The DORA Four Keys project aims at generating valuable data and gathering insights to amplify engineering productivity surrounding DevOps practices.
 Below are the four core DevOps metrics, known more commonly as DORA metrics

-• Change Lead Time: The time from when the work on a change request begins to when it is put to production and consequently given to the customer is known as Change Lead Time.
+2. Change Lead Time: The time from when the work on a change request begins to when it is put into production and consequently given to the customer is known as Change Lead Time.
 Teams use lead time to determine the efficiency of the development process

 While the measures of Deployment Frequency and Change Lead Time calculate the velocity of a team, the Change Failure Rate and Mean Time to Restore metrics focus on the stability of the software.